MGleason1/PGN-Spy/ReadMe.txt

 It will display results from two different data sets: 1) positions where neither side has a large advantage, and 2) positions where one side has an advantage but the game is not over yet.
-Suspicious results in the first data set would be indicative of a cheater who uses an engine until he is ahead, and then perhaps plays normally.
+Suspicious results in the first data set would be indicative of a cheater who uses an engine in all positions, or until he is ahead, and then perhaps plays normally.
 Suspicious results in the second data set would be indicative of a cheater who uses an engine to try to recover a losing position.

 SETTINGS